raharrison/ryanharrison.co.uk/_posts/2014-05-28-python-iterate-over-a-list-with-indexes.md

 Qux
 {% endhighlight %}

-In a lot of cases this is all that&#8217;s needed, however in other circumstances we may need access to the index that each element is at inside the `list` &#8211; most of the time in order to perform some kind of check on the next or previous values in the `list`.
+In a lot of cases this is all that's needed, however in other circumstances we may need access to the index that each element is at inside the `list` - most of the time in order to perform some kind of check on the next or previous values in the `list`.
 The conventional `for` loop above of course simply gives us the values inside the `list`, not the indexes.
 We could set up a counter variable which increments each time around the loop, yet this seems clumsy.
 We are increasing the scope of a variable that should ideally be kept local to the loop.

 Another popular solution is to use the `range` function, which returns an `iterator` of values from zero to the number we specify as a parameter.
 By creating a `list` of numbers from zero to the size of the `list`, we can then use each element as an index in order to extract each value: